-Fancy eating tender shrimps bubbling in olive oil with tons of garlic???
+Fancy eating tender shrimp bubbling in olive oil with tons of garlic???
 Yeees you do.
-And the best place to do it according to thousands of Google reviews is La Casa del Abuelo (calle de la Victoria, 12).
+And the best place to do it, according to thousands of Google reviews, is La Casa del Abuelo (calle de la Victoria, 12).
 There are other branches, but this is the original tasca of 1906.
-There is a lot of tapas, but we recommend you go for garlic shrimps and accompany them with their sweet wine.
-Its most popular garlic flavors are Pil pil, scallions, and saffron.
+There are a lot of tapas, but we recommend you go for garlic shrimp and accompany it with their sweet Spanish wine.
+The most popular garlic flavors are Pil pil, scallions, and saffron.
 (Our mouth is watering already, and yours?)
-But they make quite a statement in their façade: the specialty of the house is grilled shrimp.
+But they make quite a statement on their façade: the house specialty is grilled shrimp.

 10. SPICY POTATOES

-The best place to stay is Cats Hostels ™: the best Hostel in Madrid
+The best place to stay is Cats Hostels ™: The best Hostel in Madrid